valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 * see if you've received a verification e-mail and verify your e-mail
 * try to log in with your credentials and see if you're redirected to your account
 * try to log out of the web app
-* try to reset your password and see if you're received an e-mail with instructions
+* try to reset your password and see if you receive an e-mail with instructions
 * choose a new password and try to change it
 * try to log in with your new credentials